 How to Pack a Capsule Wardrobe for Travel

 Packing travel clothes for any trip can be a nightmare.
 From trying to find pieces that match and can be worn with multiple outfits, to limiting jackets and accessories to save space and finding a way to organize everything so it is easily accessible.
-(Packing cubes are a lifesaver for this!)
+(Packing cubes are a lifesaver for this! – check out our favorite Sets of Packing Cells here.)

-This is predominately a packing list for women, and clothing and the amount of clothes you need to pack will be variable dependent on your destinations and how long you intend on traveling for, but a skeleton capsule wardrobe would include the following:
+This is predominately a packing list for women, and clothing items and the amount of clothes you need to pack will be variable depending on your destinations and how long you intend on traveling for, but a skeleton capsule wardrobe would include the following: Psst. keep scrolling down for my free printable packing list for travel to help plan your trip.

 - Lightweight clothing that can be layered